hamdymohamedak/Portfolio-master/README.md

 ## About Me

 Hi, I'm Hamdy Mohamed, a Front End Developer based in Alexandria, Egypt.
 I began my programming journey in 2020 and have since built a diverse set of skills and experience.
-My work spans web, mobile, and desktop applications, with notable achievements in both front-end and back-end technologies.
+My work spans web, mobile, and desktop applications, with notable achievements in both front-end technologies.

 ## Skills